 Similarly, if your hurricane preparedness plan has you evacuating the area (maybe due to the predicted severity of the storm), then having a bug out bag and vehicle in place beforehand means you can up and go without a moment’s notice, beating the inevitable traffic chaos and potential gridlock on the roads.

-Of course the opposite is also true and if you find yourself behind on the preparation front, the drawback of advanced notice is that everyone else in the same boat will be scrambling to get out of town or to stock up on rapidly depleting supplies from the stores.
+Of course the opposite is also true and if you find yourself somewhat behind on the preparation front, the drawback of advanced notice is that everyone else in the same boat will be scrambling to get out of town or to stock up on rapidly depleting supplies from the stores.

-It’s important to have a good understanding of some of the most likely (and commonly observed) outcomes that are likely to happen ahead of a major storm or hurricane making landfall.
+It’s therefore important to have a good understanding of some of the most likely (and commonly observed) outcomes that are likely to happen ahead of a major storm or hurricane making landfall.

 The priorities when preparing your supplies in order of importance are water and food, plus enough required medications for every member of your family to last at least two weeks.